MJKWoolnough/portlock/README.md

 }
 ```

-Mutex is used to unlock the lock
+Mutex is a mutual exclusion lock that can be used across different processes

 #### func  New